 Acratech GXP

-The GXP ball head is the newest of the Acratech heads, released in 2019.
-It takes the tried and true design of the regular GP and doubles the capacity to a whopping 50lbs, whilst only weighing 1lb.
+The GXP ball head is one of the newest of the Acratech heads.
+It takes the tried and true design of the previoius GP and doubles the capacity to a whopping 50lbs, whilst only weighing 1lb.
 This 50:1 capacity to weight ratio is something you really won’t find anywhere else on the market.

 The GXP also has several updated features over the GP.
 While they are aesthetically similar, the GXP features markings on the knobs, which are not present on the GP.
 The lever-release clamp has also been redesigned to accommodate a larger range of quick-release plates.
 It includes a safety zone whereby the first 25% of movement on the lever doesn’t open the clamp jaws to prevent accidental release.
 The bubble level on the clamp has also been shifted to a position that makes it easier to view when a camera is attached to the head.